deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Powell let go of Daar’s arm with the closest thing he ever produced to a grin; a certain upwards tic of one side of his mouth.
 “Aye, it has.
 Last time I saw you, you were still covered in dust from that road bridge you collapsed in Lavmuy.
 I see it all brushed out in the end.”

-“yeah!
+“Yeah!
 I’m shorn pretty short these days!
 Naydi likes it, so y’know...I’m a good boy.”

 “Hmm!”
 Powell produced one of his stoic little laughs and stepped aside for him.
 “We pulled up the files on the surviving humans—”